 The periods of study and examinations passed at one university will be fully recognized by the other cooperating university according to Annex I.

-Student mobility is an essential and integrated part of the Double Diploma Programme.
-Spanish students from UGR are expected to study 2 semesters at SRH Berlin (half of the whole programme); SRH students are expected to study 2 trimesters at UGR.
-The maximum amount of ECTS credits, which may be attained at one cooperating university as part of the Double Diploma programme is 60 credits at SRH and 60 credits at UGR.
+Student mobility is an essential and integrated part of the Programme.
+Spanish students from UGR are expected to study 2 semesters at SRH Berlin ; SRH students are expected to study 2 trimesters at UGR.
+The maximum amount of ECTS credits which may be obtained at one cooperating university as part of the ogramme is 60 credits at SRH and 60 credits at UGR.

-Teacher mobility is an essential part of the double diploma programme.
-To the extent that available funding allows, teachers from the cooperating universities, as well as visiting scholars from other institutions, will travel to teach the double degree students.
+Teacher mobility is an essential part of the ogramme.
+To the extent that available funding allows, teachers from the cooperating universities, as well as visiting scholars from other institutions, will travel to teach the on the programme .

-The double diploma programme will be subject to systematic evaluation and quality assurance in order to further develop the programme, cf. articles 1 and 2 under section VII of this agreement.
+The programme will be subject to systematic evaluation and quality assurance in order to further develop the programme, cf. articles 1 and 2 under section VII of this agreement.

 IV.
 Degree and diploma

-The degree is named “Double Diploma Master Programme in Economics and International Management (2MEIM)”, and all cooperating universities when referring to the degree should use this title.
+The programme is named “Double Diploma Master Programme in Economics and International Management (2MEIM)”, and all cooperating universities when referring to the programme should use this title.

-Upon successful completion of the two-year graduate course of studies, as well as acquisition of 120 credits, SRH University of Applied Sciences awards the title “Masters of Arts in International Management”.
+Upon successful completion of the agreed two-year postgraduate programme of studies, as well as acquisition of 120 credits,.
+Participating students are entitled to receive their home institution’s degree and thereafter the host institution’s degree as follows: SRH University of Applied Sciences: Masters of Arts in International Management; UGR: Máster Universitario en Economía (Master in Economics)

-Upon successful completion of the one and the two years graduate course of studies, as well as acquisition of 120 credits (60 at the University of Granada), the University of Granada awards the title “Master in Economía” (Master in Economics)

 Provided that the students have successfully fulfilled the programme's requirements, each institution or relevant authority will issue not only the diplomas as described above, but also a European Diploma Supplement certifying the degree and the results obtained, in compliance with that institution's regulations.
 The diplomas will include an official transcript of records from both cooperating universities.

-The content and the layout of the diplomas and the Diploma Supplements should respect EU, national, regional and institutional regulations of both cooperating universities.
+The content and the layout of the diplomas and the Diploma Supplements should respect EU, national, regional and institutional regulations of each cooperating university.

 V. Student admission, registration and attendance